MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-links-joins.md

 ## <a name="InnerJoin"></a> InnerJoin

- `InnerJoin` creates a dataset by combining records from data item tables where a match is found between the columns that are linked by the DataItemLink property of the lower data item. `Inner Join` uses an "equal to" comparison operator to match rows from the lower data item table with rows from the upper data item table that is based on the values of the linked columns.
+ `InnerJoin` creates a dataset by combining records from data item tables where a match is found between the columns that are linked by the [DataItemLink Property](properties/devenv-DataItemLink-query-property.md) of the lower data item. `Inner Join` uses an "equal to" comparison operator to match rows from the lower data item table with rows from the upper data item table that is based on the values of the linked columns.

 -   Each pair of matching records is combined into a row in the dataset.